scarytom/payslip-retriever/README.md

 See `./payslip.sh -h` for usage instructions.

 Requires `gdate` aka GNU date on macOS.
 You can obtain this with `brew install coreutils` if running Homebrew.
+Requires `wget` You can obtain this with `brew install wget` if running Homebrew.

 Assumptions:
  - You're in the UK and paid only once a month.